Most people don’t waste money upgrading

 Inconsistent taper and response

-Replacing them improves control feel and signal consistency, not just noise.
+control feel and signal consistency,

-✔ Output jack
+✔ Output Jack

 Loose or low-quality output jacks cause: